lichtara/relational-coherence-hybrid-systems/paper/06_triadic_structure.md

 Bounded roles cannot emerge from relational density alone.

-No dyadic configuration satisfies all three simultaneously.
+No dyadic configuration can satisfy the structural requirements of governability without covertly presupposing the absent third dimension.

 Field and Coherence without Limit yield absorption.